Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 console.log(hash4); // 3728646459
 ```

  Now we need to check if the bits are set both in the individual hash as well as the master hash.
+Coding it up.....
  ```javascript
 function  checkTheHashes( masterHash , hashToCheck ){
 	var  check  = (masterHash  &  hashToCheck) >>>  0;